ekristen/aws-nuke/docs/resources/cloud-watch-events-target.md

 - `BusName`: The name of the event bus the rule applies to
+- `ManagedBy`: The principal of the AWS service that created and manages the rule, if any
 - `Name`: The name of the rule
 - `TargetID`: The ID of the target for the rule